DavHau/mach-nix/examples.md

 ```

 #### buildPythonPackage from GitHub (manual requirements)
-Use this if automatic requirements extraction doesn't work.
+Use this if automatic requirements extraction doesn't work at all.
 ```nix
 mach-nix.buildPythonPackage {
   src = "https://github.com/psf/requests/tarball/2a7832b5b06d";